 Based on these findings, we proposed that ongoing activity is the manifestation of internal states of the brain that expresses relevant prior knowledge of the world for perception, and sensory input only modulates these states in a probabilistic manner (Fiser, Berkes, Orban & Lengyel, 2010).
 This proposal supports Hebb's original notion of internal dynamical states being crucial for integrating cognitive processes beyond simple stimulus-response associations, and it can potentially close the gap between response functions and complex behavior.
 Our sampling-based framework also provides a viable alternative to earlier proposals in the literature (Probabilistic Population Codes and Receptive Field models) of how the brain computes with probabilities (Fiser, Berkes, Orban & Lengyel, 2010, Fiser, Savin, Lengyel, Orban, Berkes, 2013).
 Furthermore, it easily generates predictions that are directly testable physiologically.
 Using multi-electrode recordings in the developing ferret brain, we have confirmed the first of such predictions, namely that the distribution of spontaneous activity should converge with age to the distribution of evoked activity marginalized over natural visual stimuli (Berkes, Orban, Lengyel & Fiser, 2011).
 We also found that suppression of cortical neural variability in the awake, but not in the anesthetized animal is stimulus- and state-dependent, further supporting the special status of spontaneous activity in cortical processing (White, Abbott & Fiser 2012).

 Currently, we use our framework to investigate the internal model developed in people when they are exposed to some visual input.
 We found that the dependence of the capacity of visual working memory on the number of items on the display is just a special case of a more general dependency on the complexity of the input as specified by prior experience (Lengyel, Orban, Fiser, in prep).
 We also found that, contrary to the classic view of coding with fixed receptive fields, humans encode orientation information in a dynamic context by continuously combining sensory information with expectations derived from earlier experiences (Christensen, Bex & Fiser, 2015).
-Moreover, we have evidence that orientation and position information of small contour segments are encoded in a different manner and combined together according to the rules of optimal cue combination (Christensen, Bex & Fiser, in prep).
+Moreover, we have evidence that orientation and position information of small contour segments are encoded in a different manner and combined together according to the rules of optimal cue combination (Christensen, Bex & Fiser, 2019).